Hallelujah78/explosion-framer-motion/DEVNOTES.md

 - vector calculation was fine
 - the issue was the original issue I identified when using slope of a line to do the same thing
   - the coordinates you move to are relative to the starting position of the element

+## To be fixed

+- the further away from our grid of tiles we click, the less they move
+  - this isn't what I wanted
+- all elements are moving different distances
+  - the finish position appears to describe the circumference of a circle relative to where we clicked (being the center point of the circle)
+  - this might be okay, but we need to make our parameterized equation for line t value dynamic and link it to the width or height of the screen.
+This will ensure elements are transitioned offscreen.
+The value t can be thought of as distance.
+  - remember: f(t) = A + t(N)
+- ~~elements should not rotate when first loaded~~ DONE

+## To be Added

+- we could add controls to allow a user to use the different methods
+  - change the t value
+  - change the number of elements and the grid structure
+  - border radius, rotation, etc
+- look at canvas, set portions of an image to the background of each element, then we have an exploding picture